 Ever since we started planning our trip to the Philippines, Bohol has been a place we wanted to see thanks to photos we’ve seen of their famous rolling Chocolate Hills.
 Little did we know this Visayan island had more than just gorgeous unusual shaped mountains, that it, in fact, had rare animals and those picture perfect turquoise waters and white sand.
-Thanks to the Philippines Tourism Promotions Board (TPB) we were able to witness the beauty of Bohol for ourselves on our familiarization trip being pleasantly surprised one stop after another.

 If you’ve ever played Super Mario then these Chocolate Hills will look familiar.
 We have no idea if this huge cluster of unusual looking mountains was the inspiration for the actual video game, but it sure felt like it.
 I seriously felt like I was in level one of the game and coins and little question boxes that I needed to punch with my fist were going to appear.